programmer-666/Cryptography/README.md

 # Cryptography
+## _Popular Cipher And Hash Algorithms_

-Most popular cipher and hash algorithms.
+Codes of popular symmetric, asymmetric, and hash functions.